-A Guide to Overcoming Common BI Implementation Challenges
+Overcome Common BI Implementation Challenges [A Detailed Guide]

 Your consumer behavior is shifting.
 Your old operational playbooks may no longer work in a rapidly evolving landscape.
 You have to make decisions, you have to make them fast, and you need to make sure that your decisions are backed by hard data.